apunko/apunko.github.io-source/src/data/book-reviews/the-power-of-habit.md

 The book shows how habits works, **the Habit loop**, and on real examples explains the Power of Habit.
 The real examples made me believe in it, they are the brilliancy of the book.
 Is it giving you a secret key to be a smart and successful person?
 Definitely not.
 It gives only a possibility to understand yourself, the habit part of yourself.

 Changing, or creating a new habit is a hard work.
 It won't be easy, no 25 days, no magic.
-Only your awareness of yourself, analyses of your habit loops, experiments with rootings and search of the cues and rewards(craving rewards) can make it.
+Only your awareness of yourself, analyses of your habit loops, experiments with routines and search of the cues and rewards(craving rewards) can make it.
 And of course the first and the most important step.
 Understanding how habits work.

 Now I have several ideas about my personal habits and things I want to change.
 But I'm aware of the hard parts.
 So for now working on change one habit per time is better than nothing.